-The installation of circular skirts using negative pore pressure (suction) led to the development of bucket foundations as an alternative to piles, and later to suction anchors used to secure floating platforms.
+The installation of circular skirts using negative pore pressure (suction) led to the development of suction bucket foundations as an alternative to piles, and later to suction anchors used to secure floating platforms.
+The video above explains this concept.

 Research and development